surniaulula/wpsso/readme.txt

 * Validates image dimensions to provide accurate media for social websites.
 * Auto-regeneration of inaccurate / missing WordPress image sizes.
 * Fully renders content (including shortcodes) for accurate description texts.
+* Support of WordPress and/or SEO titles for Posts and Pages.
 * Configurable title separator character (hyphen by default).
-* Support of WordPress and/or SEO titles for Posts and Pages.
+* Configurable title and description lengths for different contexts (Open Graph, Twitter Card, SEO).
 * Includes author and publisher profile URLs for Facebook and Google Search.
 * Includes hashtags from Post and Page WordPress tags.
 * Includes the author's name for Pinterest Rich Pins.